-This report reviewed patterns of use and possible consequences of participation for clients of the Bernalillo County DBHS MATS Campus programs over January 2014 through August 2019.
+This report reviewed patterns of use and possible consequences of participation for clients of the Bernalillo County DBHS CARE Campus programs over January 2014 through August 2019.
 Characteristics of clients and services utilized were examined for the five programs of PIIP, ATP, Detox, SAC, and Mariposa, and medical encounters were described pre- and post-initial program participation for clients of ATP and Detox.
-Among the key findings noted in the report were an increasing concentration of services among a smaller group of clients through 2017; highest frequencies of use per capita among Native Americans and seniors; and the tendency of ATP and Detox clients to increase their receipt of medical services following their first participation in MATS.
-We suspect these increases may be the result of participants being connected to previously under-utilized physical and behavioral health treatments via program services (e.g., information about available treatments, guidance in health system navigation, hand-offs between service providers, and so on.)
-We hope that for future reports we will have access to additional information to better understand the processes by which the MATS Campus programs are shaping clients' subsequent interactions with the county healthcare system.
+Among the key findings noted in the report were an increasing concentration of services among a smaller group of clients through 2017; highest frequencies of use per capita among Native Americans and seniors; and the tendency of ATP and Detox clients to increase their receipt of medical services following their first participation in CARE.

+We suspect these increases may be the result of participants being connected to previously underutilized physical and behavioral health treatments via program services (e.g., information about available treatments, guidance in health system navigation, hand-offs between service providers, and so on.)
+Regarding the analysis of encounters by length of stay for ATP clients, the findings suggest that completion of the program diminishes the frequency of healthcare system contacts clients might otherwise have had.
+Diverting from the general pattern of pre- to post-program increases in average medical encounters, clients who participated in ATP for less than one week showed decreases in behavioral health encounters, consistent with the possibility that these clients withdrew from treatment services.
+We hope that for future reports we will have access to additional information to better understand the processes by which participation in the CARE Campus programs is shaping clients' subsequent interactions with the county healthcare system.